flemay/3musketeers/content/docs/patterns.md

 # Patterns

-Here are some common patterns used with the 3 Musketeers.
+This section covers different patterns about executing tasks with the 3 Musketeers.
 All examples in this section works out of the box as long as Docker, Compose, and Make are installed.

-## Make - Compose - Docker - Make
+## Make

-This pattern is the original one of the 3 Musketeers.
-In this pattern Make calls Compose which then calls another Make target inside a Docker container.
+Make calls Compose which then calls another Make target inside a Docker container.
 This pattern requires the Docker image to have Make installed.
 Solutions about what to do if your image does not contain Make can be found [here][docker].

 ```yml
 # docker-compose.yml